shmerl/session-keys/readme.md

 Ctrl  + F5  - reverse continue
 Shift + F10 - step back
 ```

+DAP function calls above are wrapped in `function() ... end` to allow lazy loading of DAP plugin if needed.
+If you don't need that, you can simply use something like `rhs = require('dap').continue` for simplicity.

 **Note**: in Konsole, function keys with modifiers result in keycodes that neovim understands as higher function keys
   such as F17, F22 and etc., so those are used below: